 Candidates will be assessed via a combination of exams and written assignments.

 On completion, you will be awarded the title of ‘Accredited Counter Fraud Technician’.

-The course is accredited by CIPFA and the University of Portsmouth’s Counter Fraud Professional Accreditation Board.
+The ACFTech is accredited by the University of Portsmouth’s Counter Fraud Professional Accreditation Board.

-If the courses are fully booked or for more information about running it at your location, please contact the training team on T: 020 7543 5801 or by email to E: firstname.lastname@example.org.
+For more information about running it at your location, please contact the training team on T: 020 7543 5600 or E: email@example.com.

 For date and location details, please search our counter fraud course calendar.

 If no dates are currently scheduled, please contact firstname.lastname@example.org to discuss future dates or having the course delivered in-house.

 If your organisation subscribes to the Counter Fraud Centre, you receive a 10% discount off the course fees.